storj-archived/kfs/README.md

 KFS requires that there be a reference identifier, which can be any arbitrary `B` bit key.
-This can be randomly generated upon creation of the database or derived from some other applcation or protocol specific information.
+This can be randomly generated upon creation of the database or derived from some other application or protocol specific information.
 In the Storj network, nodes are addressed with a 160 bit node identifier derived from the public portion of an ECDSA key pair.
 This reference identifier is used to calculate the database shard or *S-Bucket* to which a given piece of data